 Sometimes a positive outcome can happen without any interventions; and we can also say the same thing about negative outcomes which doesn’t always mean that the intervention “sucks.”
 It could have gotten worse without the intervention.

-Relying on outcomes can also blind us from acknowledging those who do not respond well to the treatment, which is a demonstration of survivorship bias—we notice and acknowledge successful outcomes while sweeping aside unsuccessful ones.
+Relying on outcomes can also blind us from acknowledging those who do not respond well to the treatment, which is a demonstration of survivorship bias—people tend to notice and acknowledge successful outcomes while sweeping aside unsuccessful ones.

-Even though high quality randomized-controlled trials are the best method to use, Herbet et al. suggest that we should avoid the being extreme on either side of the decision-making process, where one side relies on outcomes and the other side relies strictly on randomized controlled trials.
+Even though high quality randomized-controlled trials are the best method to use, Herbet et al. suggested that therapists should avoid the being extreme on either side of the decision-making process, where one side relies on outcomes and the other side relies strictly on randomized controlled trials.
 We need both.

 When there is no good available evidence, clinical outcomes are likely all we get to use.
 That could be risky, depending on the nature of the problem and the type of intervention.